jgneff/strictly-maven/README.md

 $ snapcraft remote-build
 ```

-See the [Snapcraft Overview](https://snapcraft.io/docs/snapcraft-overview) page for more information on building Snap packages.
+See the [Snapcraft Overview](https://snapcraft.io/docs/snapcraft-overview) page for more information about building Snap packages.

 ## License

 This project is licensed under the Apache License 2.0, the same license used by the Apache Maven project.
+See the [LICENSE](LICENSE) file for details.
 Apache Maven and the Maven logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.